puruhirave/DesignPatterns/Behavioral/State.md

 **Printer States:**
 * **OFF:** Initially the Printer is in OFF state so the initial state of StateMachine is OFF.
-* **OPERATION:** When Printer is powered on the PowerON event is handled by State Machine to Printer make operational from OFF state to OPERATION state.
+* **OPERATION:** When Printer is powered on the PowerON event is handled by State Machine to make Printer operational from OFF state to OPERATION state.
-The Printer is operational to receive printer commands like Print Cmd, Firmware Download Cmd.
+The Printer is operational now to receive printer commands like Print Cmd, Firmware Download Cmd.
 The State Machine processes Print request with different events like PrintRequest, PrintStarted, PrintComplete events.
 The State transition for all Print events is OPERATION State itself.
 * **FW_DOWNLOAD:** During 'OPERATION' state if Printer receives Firmware Download command, then State Machine delegates to OPERATION state for State transition to FW_DOWNLOAD state.
 After completing Firmware download successfully, 'Reset Printer' event resumes Printer from FW_DOWNLOAD state to OPERATION state.
 * **ERROR:** During Print Cmd or Firmware Download Cmd if any error occurs then Printer goes to ERROR state.
 After Error clear event or FwDownloadError clear event the State resumes to previous State like OPERATION or FW_DOWNLOAD.